MalliVelazquez/stock-analysis/Stock_Analysis.md

 ## REFACTOR A CODE, PROS AND CONS

-First, we'll play a little simple, we show Tom the retourns for DAQO during certain year, this might seems simple but useful.
+First, we'll play a little simple, we show Tom DAQO's retourn during certain year, this might seems simple but useful.
 Coding for this part it's also not very elaborated:

 ```
     Worksheets("2018").Activate